madole/madole.github.io/source/_posts/2014-07-19-javascript-interview-questions.markdown

 ##What kind of loops are available in Javascript?
 ####for loop
 You can see in the second loop, we cache the length of the array so we don't need to calculate the length of the array each iteration.
-Micro-performance improvement that can add up over time.
+Micro-performance improvement that can add up over time, although newer Javascript engines like V8 will more than likely JIT compile for loops automatically into their most efficient form.

 ```javascript
 for(var i=0; i<arr.length; i++) {